FISA of 1978 Amendments Act of 2008: Background

 Warrantless wiretapping by the National Security Agency (NSA) was revealed publicly in late 2005 by The New York Times and then reportedly discontinued in January 2007.
 See Letter from Attorney-General Alberto Gonzales to Senators Patrick Leahy and Arlen Specter, CONG.
 REC.
 S646-S647 (January 17, 2007).
-Approximately forty lawsuits have been filed against telecommunications companies by groups and individuals alleging that the Bush administration illegally monitored their phone calls or e-mails.
+By 2008 approximately forty lawsuits had been filed against telecommunications companies by groups and individuals alleging that the Bush administration illegally monitored their phone calls or e-mails.
 Whistleblower evidence suggests that AT&T was complicit in the NSA's warrantless surveillance, which could have involved the private communications of millions of Americans.

 The Foreign Intelligence Surveillance Act makes it illegal to intentionally engage in electronic surveillance under appearance of an official act or to disclose or use information obtained by electronic surveillance under appearance of an official act knowing that it was not authorized by statute; this is punishable with a fine of up to $10,000 or up to five years in prison, or both.
 In addition, the Wiretap Act prohibits any person from illegally intercepting, disclosing, using, or divulging phone calls or electronic communications; this is punishable with a fine or up to five years in prison, or both.

 Title VII

-The FISA Amendments Act also added a new Title VII to FISA which contained provisions similar, but not identical, to provisions in the Protect America Act of 2007 which had expired earlier in 2008.
+The FISA Amendments Act also added a new Title VII to FISA which contained provisions similar, but not identical to, provisions in the Protect America Act of 2007 which had expired earlier in 2008.
 The new provisions in Title VII of FISA were scheduled to expire on December 31, 2012, but two days before the U.S. Senate extended the FISA Amendments Act for five years, which renewed the U.S. government's authority to monitor electronic communications of foreigners abroad.
 In January 2018 this was extended by six more years.

 Section 702: Non U.S. persons

 Section 702 permits the Attorney General and the Director of National Intelligence to jointly authorize targeting of non-US persons reasonably believed to be located outside the United States.

-By targeting it is meant that US persons or persons located within in the United States may not be the intended targets of the collection.
+By targeting, it is meant that US persons or persons located in the United States may not be the intended targets of the collection.
 The targeting must have as its object the acquisition of foreign intelligence information, as this is defined by FISA.

 This does not mean the communications of US persons can not be collected, as they are subject to what is known as incidental collection under some circumstances, such as when they communicate with non-US persons who are the targets of the collection.

 Under § 702(b) of the FISA Amendments Act, acquisitions are subject to several limitations.